18 Feb How to reach Ayutthaya from Bangkok in Thailand

 Tuk-tuk inside Ayutthaya

-You can find these tuk-tuks inside Ayutthaya that is a bit different from the other parts of Thailand.
+You can find these tuk-tuks inside Ayutthaya which is a bit different from the other parts of Thailand.
 On a busy day, you can find one on the road and wave to embark.
 On weekdays, you may need a bit of effort to find one but you can always spot one outside a temple or a tourist attraction.

 You can use these tuk-tuks for a one-time ride.
 The fare starts at like THB 50-60 for a destination inside the town.
 Or you can rent them for the whole day.
 A private day tour with 5-6 sites and waiting time will cost you around THB 500-600.
 Let them know the places you want to see beforehand.